 While hospice organizations also provide medical care, they have distinctive differences that should be taken into account when creating an email campaign for them.

-In many cases, patients and families state they “wish had known about hospice care sooner.”
+In many cases, patients and families state they “wish they had known about hospice care sooner.”
 An email campaign can be an important part of not only gaining potential patients but providing vital community education.
 We provide an example of this below.

 Email Marketing For Hospice Providers